Are you tired of forking over the big bucks for a cell phone with a data, talk, and text plan? If so, you’re in good company.

 Luckily, the days of outrageous cell phone bills could be almost over.
 According to new data, it appears that increased competition from discount carriers has been pushing the price of cell phone plans down over the last few years.
 While Verizon charged $120 for an unlimited plan in 2011, they now charge around $80, notes Fox Business.
 And an unlimited plan from Sprint that would set you back $110 in 2011 now costs just $50.

-Even worse, many of the “big carriers” are now asking you to pay $20 or more per month to lease a phone, which might just be the worst idea on planet Earth.
+Of course, many of the “big carriers” are now looking for new ways to boost up their revenue, including asking you to pay $20 or more per month to lease a phone, which might just be the worst idea on planet Earth.
 (Here’s a thought: If you have to lease your cell phone, it’s too dang expensive.
 Am I right?)

-If you’re hoping to get out from under your pricey cell phone and data plan, I have good news.
+Either way, nobody is forcing you to stick with the cell phone plan you have.
 More than a few disruptive technologies and new business models have emerged among existing cell phone providers and new companies, and some of them are offering great cell and data service for a fraction of the cost.